caolanmaguire/computational_theory/README.md

 ## Task 1: Binary Representations

 This task implements fundamental bitwise operations that are essential in computer science, particularly in cryptography, system-level programming, and hardware interfaces.
-The functions provide efficient bit-level manipulations that form the foundation for various algorithms and security protocols.
+The functions provide efficient bit-level manipulations that form the foundation for various algorithms and security protocols [1].

 ### Implementation

 #### Bit Rotation Functions

 The `rotl()` and `rotr()` functions implement circular bit shifting operations for 32-bit unsigned integers.
 Unlike standard bit shifts, rotations preserve all bits by wrapping them around rather than discarding them.

 **Applications:**
 - Hardware register manipulation
-- Hash function algorithms (SHA-256, MD5)
+- Hash function algorithms (SHA-256, MD5) [2]
 - Efficient data permutation in encryption

 For example, rotating the 8-bit value `10110011`: